simondlevy/MulticopterSim/Extras/matlab/README.md

 # Controlling MulticopterSim from Matlab

-This folder contains a simple example showing you can control MulticopterSim from a Matlab session running on your computer or another computer.
+This folder contains a simple example showing how you can control MulticopterSim from a Matlab session running on your computer or another computer.
 It uses UDP sockets for sending motor values from your Matlab program to the simualtor and for retrieving the vehicle state (time, gyrometer, quaternion, position) from the simulator.